0xMarvell/go-crud-gin/README.md

 # Simple CRUD API (WORK IN PROGRESS ⚠️)

-A simple CRUD API built using Gin-Gonic and GORM
+A simple blog posts API built using Gin-Gonic, PostgreSql and GORM